mojofunk/mojofunk.github.io/_posts/2015-05-20-blog-configuration.md

-The local jekyll instance should be now be accessible via a web browser at [localhost:4000](localhost:4000) you can also pass the --watch flag so jekyll will automatically update the site whenever a file is updated.
+The local jekyll instance should be now be accessible via a web browser at [localhost:4000](localhost:4000) you can also pass the --watch flag so jekyll will automatically update the site whenever a file is updated(although I think this is now the default in newer versions of jekyll)

 # Creating the repository